 - On some routes Emirates may open one or two first class award seats when the schedule opens, while on other routes Emirates may not; and that also varies over time, as Emirates sometimes opens award seats in spurts

 - Availability varies based on how many first class seats are in the cabin, and that depends on which plane you’re flying — Emirates’ A380s have 14 first class seats, so are much more likely to have first awards in advance, while Emirates’ 777s have either six or eight first class seats, so it can be harder to find award availability in advance

-In general your best odds for snagging an Emirates first class award is to book closer to departure.
-While I realize that doesn’t necessarily work for everyone’s schedule, that’s what I usually do.
+In general your best odds for snagging an Emirates first class award is to book either as soon as the schedule opens, or closer to departure.
+While I realize booking last minute doesn’t necessarily work for everyone’s schedule, that’s what I usually do.
 How do you book an Emirates first class award closer to the departure date?

 - You’ll want to find a flight with a lot of unsold first class seats; depending on the market or time of year, that’s not necessarily that tough, since many Emirates first class cabins go out pretty empty